 This “analysis paralysis” is a real issue and can put a serious hold on innovation.
 However, it can be avoided if businesses take the time to address their own specific objectives.

 “Your needs are uniquely your own, and software still tends to be made in the ‘one-size-fits-all' way.
 Thankfully, that’s now changing.
 The real force of innovation is how you apply these technologies in the right way to your specific business problems.
 It's not about having the technology; it's how you apply it.
 And there's as much an art to that as there is a science.
-And the art part is not technology-based at all, it's looking at your business’ problems?”
+And the art part is not technology-based at all, it's looking at your business’ problems?
+It's about delving into the core of your business, considering its values, responsibilities, and impact on society.
+By incorporating the principles of corporate citizenship, you can align your innovative strategies with ethical practices and contribute to the greater good.”

 Identifying the problem should always be the starting point and as Brian says, shouldn’t be solely focused on technology.
 Niti Nadajarah, a senior in-house lawyer in Australia points out, “Quite often when we talk about innovation and the law, we immediately jump to technological innovation.
 But, at its most fundamental, innovation is simply about applying new ideas, methods or processes to something that is well established.
 Technology is just one part of that.”